sobolevn/sobole-zsh-theme/README.md

 # sobole

 Minimalistic `zsh` theme inspired by the old-fashioned hobbies.
-Works well on a light background.
+No verbose gimmicks, no emoji, no spinners.

+Works best with [`zsh-syntax-highlighting`](https://github.com/zsh-users/zsh-syntax-highlighting) installed.

 ## Showcase